-In 1926 the two colleges merged, and in 1973 the College of St Mark and St John moved to Plymouth and became referred to as Marjon by students.
-In 1991 they became affiliated to the University of Exeter, which accredited it to run undergraduate and postgraduate programmes leading to degree awards of the University.
+In 1926 the two colleges merged, and in 1973 the College of St Mark & St John moved to Plymouth and became referred to as Marjon by students.
+In 1991 it became affiliated to the University of Exeter, which accredited it to run undergraduate and postgraduate programmes leading to degree awards of the University.

-In 2007 Marjon received Taught Degree Awarding Powers which provided it with University College status, and now officially operate as the University of St Mark & St John.
-The first Vice-Chancellor and Chief Executive of the University, Professor Cara Aitchison, was appointed in 2013.
+In 2007 Marjon received Taught Degree Awarding Powers which provided it with University College status, and it now officially operates as Plymouth Marjon University.

-Rated the best University in the UK for social mobility (Graduate Social Mobility Index), St Mark & St John is also rated among the UK top 10 universities for overall student satisfaction, according to the Times University Guide 2014.
+Rated the best University in the UK for social mobility (Graduate Social Mobility Index), Plymouth Marjon University is also rated among the UK top 10 universities for overall student satisfaction, according to the Times University Guide 2014.